 You should buy a dirndl online if you’re not going to Germany

-Like if, oh I don’t know, Oktoberfest got canceled and you’re forced to celebrate stateside.
+Like if, oh I don’t know, Oktoberfest got canceled and you’re forced to celebrate Oktoberfest stateside.
 In this case, online is your only option.
+(Also, check out my post on how to throw an Oktoberfest party at home.)

 This also applies if you’re simply going to be celebrating at any of the many, many Oktoberfest celebrations this side of the Atlantic.
 It seems like there’s an “Oktoberfest” in every major city and at every craft brewery these days.
 While these tend to be far less demanding of tradition, wearing an authentic dirndl is still the quickest way to wunderbar time!